vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 The principle of tatkratu[^47] states only that  the qualities (and forms) meditated upon would not be excluded in the attainment; it does not exclude other qualities (and forms ).
 Service to the Lord is also the object of attainment (_upeya_ ) as it is the overflow of the experience (of _Bhagavān_ ) which is attained.

+[^47]:
+The principle of tatkratu or tatkratu nyaya is to the effect that in whatever form or manner and with whatever qualities one meditates on God - in that very form and with those very qualities will one attain Him.
+Though service to the Lord is not specifically prescribed in a _vidyā_, it will be attained after _mukti_.